What are the issues at stake?

 Caring for a loved one can be a source of great personal satisfaction but it does create its own set of challenges.
 These can include physical and mental health problems, a feeling of isolation, difficulty in balancing paid work with care responsibilities, perhaps even financial worries as social provisions are cut back.
 Advances in medicine also mean that carers find themselves having to deliver more and more sophisticated levels of care, with very little training and minimal support.

-Eurocarers, the European Association Working for Carers, brings together carers' organisations as well as relevant research & development organisations – a unique combination that enables evidence-based advocacy.
+Eurocarers brings together carers' organisations as well as relevant universities & research institutes – a unique combination that enables evidence-based advocacy.
 Our network works to ensure that care is valued and unpaid care is recognised as central to the sustainability of health and long term care systems.
 We believe that carers’ know-how and needs are worth listening to and people should have the right to choose freely whether they want to be a carer, and to what extent they want to be involved in caring.
 Our aim is therefore to act as a voice for informal carers, irrespective of their age or the particular health need of the person they are caring for by:

 - Documenting and raising awareness about the significant contribution made by carers to health and social care systems and the economy as a whole, and of the need to safeguard this contribution;